 On pipelines and ditches not receiving a Rubicon FlumeMeter™ or a Rubicon SlipMeter™, TID will use a portable hand-held meter manufactured by Hach® (pronounced Hawk) to rate their flows.
 Trained members of our Water Distribution Department will measure these deliveries by placing the meter sensor inside a vent pipe or within an open ditch during multiple irrigations to determine an accurate average flow.
 Click here for a photo of a Hach® Meter.

 SonTek-IQ® Series Meters will be permanently installed inside designated pipelines and open ditches.
 This type of permanent meter will be less obvious to irrigators because the hardware is not visible at a sidegate.
 SonTek-IQ® Series Meters will be installed in a location upstream of all field valves so all parcels can be measured.
 If irrigators notice a pole with a communications antenna installed near a pipeline or ditch, one of these permanent SonTek-IQ® Series Meters is likely being used.
 Click here to see a photo of an installed SonTek-IQ® Series Meter.

-In the interest of fairness, TID plans to rate as many customers as possible before changing their billed flows in 2019.
-Prior to the start of the 2019 irrigation season, information will be provided to all active parcels comparing their historical flow with their new flow.
+Prior to the start of the 2019 irrigation season, information will be provided to all active parcels comparing their historical volumetric usage with their new volumetric usage.
 This information will also include a comparison in dollars to help you understand how this new flow change can potentially affect your operations.
 Some flows will decrease, some will increase and others will see no change at all.